 Canon 1Ds Mark II vs Leica M9

 The Canon EOS-1Ds Mark II and the Leica M9 are two digital cameras that were revealed to the public, respectively, in September 2004 and September 2009.
-The 1Ds Mark II is a DSLR, while the M9 is a rangefinder-style mirrorless camera.
+The 1Ds Mark II is a DSLR, while the M9 is a rangefinder-focusing mirrorless camera.
 Both cameras are equipped with a full frame sensor.
 The Canon has a resolution of 16.6 megapixels, whereas the Leica provides 18.1 MP.

 Below is an overview of the main specs of the two cameras as a starting point for the comparison.